-Since early 2015, a small team has been studying the topic of work, calling and contribution.
-The big idea?
-All work matters, every contribution counts.
 In God’s economy, everything – from the smallest act of kindness to the overall shape of your work and career – is important.
 But how does it all fit together?

 Nine-Week Bible Studies

-- A Biblical Perspective on Work, Vocation and Calling – This study starts with a close look at the meaning of work and moves outwards to the larger picture of God’s overall calling on our lives.
-In the middle, it looks at the role of kindness and good deeds and the changes in contribution that can occur as life’s circumstances shift.
+- A Biblical Perspective on Work, Vocation and Calling – This study begins with the meaning of work and ends with a look at God’s overall calling on our lives.
+In the middle, this study examines topics such as the role of kindness and good deeds and the many ways we can contribute to the world around us.

 - Daniel: Thriving at Work as an Exile – After the fall of Jerusalem, Daniel found himself living and working as an exile in a hostile, foreign culture.
 What did he do?
 How did he survive?
-This is not a study of the book of Daniel or the life of Daniel.
-It is not an exhaustive study of the topic of work.
+This study is not an exhaustive look at the book of Daniel, the life of Daniel or the topic of work.
 It is a look at Daniel in the workplace.
 (Daniel: Thriving at Work as an Exile-B: This version is the same as the above but without the visual image exercises.)

 - Nehemiah: When God’s Call Comes Calling at Work – Nehemiah was thrown into a task that was larger than what he could possibly accomplish on his own, and yet, his heart burned with a desire to see the job completed.
 This study is not an exhaustive study of the topic of work, and it is not a study of Nehemiah’s entire life.
 Instead, it provides an “insider’s view” into the heart, decision-making and leadership style of one person who responded with all he had to God’s lead.
 It is a case study of a godly hero in the workplace.